 St Fagans is open from 10 am until 5 pm every day (apart from Bank Holidays) and is free of charge to enter.

-There is disabled parking at the main entrance, wheelchairs available upon request, accessible toilets and baby changing facilities.
+There is free disabled parking at the main entrance, wheelchairs available upon request, accessible toilets and baby changing facilities.

 Most of St Fagans, which is a 3-kilometre walking route, is accessible for wheelchair users, prams and pushchairs.